Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

  * Lower CPU usage compared to HPB_bot.
  * Be more interesting opponent than other bots found there (try it)
     * More humanlike aiming, hard to keep track on target making movement changes
-    * More random combat movement, random jumping, better straifing
+    * More random combat movement, random jumping, better strafing
     * Hear player footsteps/firing weapons
  * Be dedicated server targeted bot
     * Listenserver client interfaces removed.